-As a victim of a sexual assault crime or a sexual abuse of a minor crime, you have specific rights under state law.
+As a victim of a sexual assault or a sexual abuse of a minor, you have specific rights under state law.
 Below is a summary of some of your rights:

-- You may not be charged for the forensic portion of the sexual assault exam. - If penetration is an element of the offense, you may petition the court to order that your abuser (defendant) submit to a blood test for the presence of HIV and other sexually transmitted infections.
-You are entitled to free counseling, testing, and referral to appropriate health care facilities, and support services. - Your name may not be used in court documents unless the court allows.
-Instead, your initials will be used. - Law enforcement will not disclose information about your investigation to your employer unless you consent or it is necessary to investigate or prevent a crime.
+- You may not be charged for the forensic portion of the sexual assault exam; - If penetration is an element of the offense, you may petition the court to order that your abuser (defendant) submit to a blood test for the presence of HIV and other sexually transmitted infections.
+You are entitled to free counseling, testing and referral to appropriate health care facilities and support services;

-- Evidence of your past sexual history or reference to it cannot be used in court (inadmissible), unless the court finds a specific relevance. - Your communications (conversations) with your victim counselor/advocate are confidential, unless the privilege has been waived, or an exception applies; and - Law Enforcement will make a reasonable effort to notify you that your sexual assault examination kit has been tested UNLESS you have opted into Track-Kit.
-This notification should take place within two weeks after your kit is tested by the State of Alaska Crime Lab.
+- Your name may not be used in court documents unless the court allows.
+Instead, your initials will be used; - Evidence of your past sexual history or reference to it can not be used in court (inadmissable) unless the court finds a specific relevance; - Your communications (conversations) with your victim counselor/advocate are confidential, unless the privledge has been waived or an exception applies.